kaitmore/multimesh-workshop/workshop.md

 Now that we understand the configuration that makes up a service and how we can get a service to "know" about another, let's apply this knowledge to our first multimesh example.

 The goal is for the Ping Pong service in your mesh to talk to the Ping Pong service in your partner's mesh.
+This service is simply a [passthrough service](https://github.com/dgoldstein1/passthough-service) that has been configured to make requests to `/mesh2/services/ping-pong/latest/` when you /ping it.
 The request should travel from the service, to your partner's Edge node, to your partner's Ping Pong service:

 ![](./assets/svc-to-meshb.png)